SohamPrajapati9/Instagram-Clone/README.md

 # 📸 InstaClone

 A simplified **Instagram Clone** built using **React.js**.
-This project replicates Instagram’s core features such as posts, likes, comments, and stories — all with persistent storage using `localStorage`.
+This project replicates Instagram’s core features such as posts, likes, comments, and stories—all with persistent storage using `localStorage`.
+It serves as a practical example for learning React fundamentals and modern CSS styling.

 ---

 ## 🚀 Features

 - **Sidebar Navigation** – Instagram-like menu with icons (Home, Explore, Reels, Messages, Notifications, Create, Profile).
-- **Stories Section** – Displays stories with profile pictures, story viewer modal, and navigation between stories.
+- **Stories Section** – Displays stories with profile pictures, a story viewer modal, and navigation between stories.
 - **Posts Feed**
-  - Upload new posts with image + caption.
+  - Upload new posts with an image and caption.
-  - Like / Unlike functionality with live counter updates.
+  - Like/Unlike functionality with live counter updates.
   - View and add comments.
-  - Persistent storage in `localStorage` (so your posts and comments remain after refresh).
+  - Persistent storage in `localStorage` (so your posts and comments remain after a refresh).
-- **Comments Modal** – Opens full comment thread for each post.
+- **Comments Modal** – Opens the full comment thread for each post.
-- **Create Post Modal** – Add new posts with preview before posting.
+- **Create Post Modal** – Add new posts with a preview before posting.
 - **Responsive UI** – Styled to closely resemble Instagram’s interface.

 ---

 ## 🛠️ Tech Stack

 - **React.js (Vite)** – Frontend framework
 - **CSS** – Custom styling (no external UI libraries)
 - **LocalStorage API** – For storing posts, likes, comments, and stories

 ---

 ## 📂 Project Structure

 ```
 📦 INSTA_CLONE